Capcom Fighting Collection 2: Release

 Capcom Fighting Collection 2 was released for Nintendo Switch, PlayStation 4, Windows and Xbox One on May 16, 2025.
 A physical version is distributed for Nintendo Switch and PlayStation 4 as with the Marvel vs. Capcom Fighting Collection: Arcade Classics compilation, which is bundled with an exclusive comic book featuring art produced by Udon Entertainment for all pre-ordered copies.
 Two additional remixes for the gallery were also available as a pre-order bonus for all versions of the game.
 A post-launch update on August 7 added new artwork and music, additional training mode features for Plasma Sword, and the four additional Street Fighter Alpha 3 characters from the game's PlayStation Portable version.

 Reception

 Capcom Fighting Collection 2 received "generally favorable" reviews from critics, according to review aggregator website Metacritic.
 Fellow review aggregator OpenCritic assessed that the game received "mighty" approval, being recommended by 97% of critics.

+The game was nominated for "Best Fighting Game" at The Game Awards 2025, and for "Fighting Game of the Year" at the 29th Annual D.I.C.E.
+Awards.